Electra House (Malaysia)

-Electra House is a shopping mall located in Kuching, Sarawak, Malaysia.
+Electra House is a shopping mall located in Kuching, Sarawak, Malaysia, owned by Electra House Sdn.
+Bhd. and developed by Swan & Maclaren.
 It is known as the first shopping mall in the city, built on the site of Kuching's first main electrical power station.
+The complex officially opened in 1965.

 History

 Kuching's first main electrical power station (known as Sarawak Energy since 2007) that existed cicra 1919-1922 was notable for its 68-foot-tall twin chimneys.
 The facility was established to support the installation of permanent electrical street lighting in the town centre.
-In 1962, as part of an urban planning initiative, the power station was decommissioned and relocated, making way for the construction of Electra House.
+During 1962, Electra House Sdn.
+Bhd. was established, as part of an urban planning initiative, the power station was decommissioned and relocated, making way for the construction of Electra House.
 The shopping mall was completed in 1965 by the Singaporean architectural firm, Swan and Maclaren at a cost of RM2.8 million.
 It became the first shopping mall in both Kuching and Sarawak following Sarawak’s entry into the Federation of Malaysia.
 The official opening was officiated by Tan Sri Datuk Amar Stephen Kalong Ningkan, the first Chief Minister of Sarawak.

 Due to its strategic location near the main public transport hub, Electra House reached the height of its popularity during the 1960s and 1970s.
 However, in the 1980s, with the emergence of more modern and larger shopping complexes, such as Wisma Saberkas, Wisma Hopoh, Wisma Satok, Kuching Plaza, and Sarawak Plaza, equipped with full air conditioning, Electra House began to experience a steady decline.
 Although renovations were carried out in 1996, the mall has continued to see a significant drop in visitors up to the present day.